Pinterest Hidden Image

 How long does homemade nut milk last in the fridge?

-Store your homemade non-dairy milk in a sealed jar or bottle and refrigerate for up to 3 days.
+Store your homemade non-dairy milk in a mason jar or sealed bottle and refrigerate for up to 3 days.
 The mixture will naturally separate when left standing — that’s the cost of skipping out on artificial ingredients and stabilizers 🤷♀️— so give it a good shake before serving.

 What is hazelnut milk made of?